floooh/sokol/README.md

 Emulators](https://floooh.github.io/tiny8bit/) for more interesting usage examples.

 # Updates

+- **07-Oct-2020**:
+    A fix in the ALSA/Linux backend initialization in sokol_audio.h: Previously, initialization would fail if ALSA can't allocate the exact requested buffer size.
+Instead sokol_audio.h let's now pick ALSA a suitable buffer size.
+Also better log messages in the ALSA initialization code if something goes wrong.
+Unfortunately I'm not able to reproduce the buffer allocation problem on my Linux machine.
+Details are in this issue: https://github.com/floooh/sokol/issues/400

 - **02-Oct-2020**:
     The sokol_app.h Win32 backend can now render while moving and resizing